GandhiNN/gandhinn.github.io/_drafts/2025-02-26-migrating-from-poetry-to-uv-an-experience.md

 6. Run unit testing.
 7. Build and sync the artifacts to the runtime environment.

-Step 3 to 6 are defined in a Makefile.
+Steps (3) through (6) are defined as stages in the Makefile.

 Here, I will share the comparison of each Makefile's code blocks using Poetry and uv.

 {% highlight makefile %}

+/* Note: Only relevant blocks are shown for brevity */

 NAME := kumeza
 UV := $(shell command -v uv 2> /dev/null)
 RUFF := $(shell command -v ruff 2> /dev/null)

-.DEFAULT_GOAL := help

-.PHONY: help
-help:
-		@echo "Please use 'make <target> where <target> is one of:"
-		@echo ""
-		@echo " init				install prerequisites packages"
-		@echo "	install				install uv package manager and ruff linter"
-		@echo "	sync				install package dependencies"
-		@echo "	clean				remove all temporary files"
-		@echo "	lint				run the code linters"
-		@echo "	format				format code according to formatter config"
-		@echo "	test 				run all the tests"
-		@echo " lambda-layer		build package as lambda layer"
-		@echo ""
-		@echo "Check the Makefile to know exactly what each target is doing."

 .PHONY: init
 init: